locoframework/loco-js/README.md

 ## Connectivity

 `App.Mixins.Connectivity` is a mixin, which is included in `App.Controllers.Base` and `App.Views.Base` base classes.
 It has very important instance method `connectWith`.
 You will use this method probably always inside instance methods of controllers and views. `connectWith` accepts 2 arguments.
 The first one can be an object or an array.
-Allowed are instances of models or class names of models.
+Allowed are instances of models and class names of models.
 Example:

 ```coffeescript
 this.connectWith [App.Models.Article, App.Models.Article.Comment, user]